-(1) Stock awards in column (g) vest ratably over three years beginning on March 1 of the year following the date of the grant.
+(2) Stock awards in column (g) vest ratably over three years beginning on March 1 of the year following the date of the grant, except for the sign-on stock award issued to Ms. Thomas, which vests ratably over two years beginning on August 1 of the year following the date of grant.
 Dividends are payable on the shares at the same rate as dividends paid on all outstanding shares of our Common Stock.
-Column (g) also includes earned performance units for the 2021 - 2023 period that cliff vested on March 1, 2024.
+Column (g) also includes earned performance units for the 2022 - 2024 period that cliff vested on March 1, 2025.
 Cash dividends are accrued and paid at the end of the performance period based on the actual number of performance units earned.